wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/4-exercise.md

 	- Certificate Number - Whole Number

-	- Payment Method - Create a New Option Set with the following options:
+	- Payment Method - Create a new option set with the following options:

 		- Cash